rayringston/CPE-322/Lab 1/README.md

 # Notes
 - Must install GHDL and GTKWave to generate waveforms
 - Shown terminal commands were done on the Windows Powershell
-- Source files can found on [Professor Lu's Repository](https://github.com/kevinwlu/dsd/tree/master/ghdl)
+- Source files can be found on [Professor Lu's Repository](https://github.com/kevinwlu/dsd/tree/master/ghdl)